Chipinge

-Chipinge, originally known as Chipinga, is a town in Zimbabwe, located in Chipinge District, in Manicaland Province, in southeastern Zimbabwe, close to the border with Mozambique.
+Chipinge, formerly known as Chipinga, is a town in Zimbabwe, located in Chipinge District, in Manicaland Province, in southeastern Zimbabwe, close to the border with Mozambique.

 Location

 The town lies approximately 170 km, by road, south of Mutare, the nearest large city.
 This location lies about 230 km, by road, east of Masvingo, on the road (Highway A-9) to Bulawayo, Zimbabwe's second-largest city, approximately 290 km, further west of Masvingo.
 The coordinates of the town are: 20° 12' 0.00"S, 32° 37' 12.00"E (Latitude:20.2000; Longitude:32.6200).
 Chipinge sits at an elevation of 1132 m, above sea level.

 Overview

 The average annual rainfall in Chipinge is about 1105 mm.
 The warm climate and high rainfall are well suited to agriculture.
 The local farmers grow tea, coffee, macadamia nuts and rear dairy cattle.
 The surrounding mountain slopes are covered with pine and acacia plantations.
 One of Zimbabwe's most famous landmarks, the Birchenough Bridge is located on the Sabi River about 50 km, northwest of Chipinge.

 The town is the headquarters of Chipinge District and contain the main offices of Chipinge District Administration and the offices of Chipinge Town Council.
 Royal Bank Zimbabwe, a commercial bank, maintains a branch in the town.
 Chipinge is also served by Chipinge Airport, Telone Exchange telecommunications.